isomerpages/moe-sypt/index.md

           announcement: SYPT Cat B Shortlisting will be held at on 16 Nov 2024 and SYPT Cat A will be held on 23 Nov 2024.
 Both Shortlisting rounds will be held at NUS.
           link_text: ""
           link_url: ""
-        - title: SYPT E-briefing
-          date: 01 August 2024
-          announcement: SYPT E-briefing will be held on 24 Aug 2024 online from 8.45am to 1.00pm.
-          link_text: ""
-          link_url: ""
 ---